Lissy93/dashy/README.md

 Dashy has full support for secure single-sign-on using [Keycloak](https://www.keycloak.org/) for secure, easy authentication, see [setup docs](/docs/authentication.md#keycloak) for a full usage guide.

-There is also a basic auth feature, which doesn't require any additional setup.
-To enable this, just add an `auth` attribute under `appConfig`, containing an array of `users`, each with a username, SHA-256 hashed password and optional user type.
-Basic auth also has support for several access control features, including read-only guest access and granular controls.
+There is also a basic auth feature, which doesn't require additional setup.
+To enable this, add an `auth` attribute under `appConfig`, containing an array of `users`, each with a username, SHA-256 hashed password and optional user type.
+Basic auth also supports several access control features, including read-only guest access and granular controls.

 ```yaml